NWSAM TERMS AND CONDITIONS

 Readmission Policy: Readmission is at the sole discretion of the School administration.

-Past-due Loans: Financing accounts more than 30 days past due are considered to be in default.
+Past-due Accounts: Accounts more than 30 days past due are considered to be in default.
 Student will receive a notification of past-due account with their account statement.
 If a student is 60 days past due, written and verbal notification will be attempted.
 At 90 days overdue, the account will be turned over for collection.